 - Once the consumer successfully completes the driver’s training program and the visual re-examination, the road skills test is scheduled by the bioptic driving instructor.
 The consumer brings the visual re-examination report form with them to take the road skills test.

-The successful applicant who passes the operator’s license examination given by the Kentucky State Police, is issued by the circuit clerk a restricted (Bioptic) Kentucky driver’s license valid for four (4) years.
+The successful applicant that passes the operator’s license examination given by the Kentucky State Police, is issued by the circuit clerk a restricted (Bioptic) Kentucky driver’s license valid for four (4) years.

 However, under the law, the Bioptic operator’s license expires in one year on the last day of the birth month of the license holder KRS 186.579.